 The domestic-scale vermicomposting sewerage system installed here at Quinta do Vale is now approved for use in this area under the provisions for ‘septic tank with drainage’ and is being adopted by a growing number of people.
 We’ve overseen the installation of a system for the local junta de freguesia to replace a defective septic tank and more are in the pipeline.

 I’ve also given a number of workshops both locally and further afield on installing the system.
 It’s all open-sourced and there’s now a website dedicated to the system with case studies and a forum for the user community to ask questions and iron out any difficulties.

 The next stage is to have the system studied and monitored by a university environmental engineering department to provide the analyses necessary to have the system fully approved in its own right for use throughout the country.

 Meanwhile I’m still working with the system to see if I can improve design and functioning.

 If you would like to help this work in any way, there are opportunities to contribute.
-In Spring 2020, we are adding two new worm toilets to the quinta to cope with the number of people we now have staying here on courses.
-We are looking for sponsorship to cover the material costs of the construction.
+In 2020/2021, we added two new worm toilets to the quinta to cope with the number of people we now have staying here on courses.
+These constructions are now substantially complete (just the plastering to do)..

 The vermicomposting toilet worm tank was partially burnt in the October 2017 fires.
 This was due to a water supply pipe running through the back of the tank enclosure.
 MDPE burns like a wick so when the pipe caught fire outside the tank enclosure, it took the fire through the dry stone wall into the interior of the enclosure.
 There it set light to the PVC waste pipe and the top of the IBC tank.
 The top of the IBC tank burned and the walls as far as the worm compost melted, collapsing in on the worm compost.